Mandya Institute of Medical Sciences: Background

-The institution started in the year of 2005 and the 1st batch of students was admitted in the year of 2006.
-The 1st batch of Post Graduate students including Pre and Para Clinical subjects admitted in the year 2010 – 2011.
+The institution started in 2005 and the first batch of students was admitted in 2006.
+The first batch of postgraduate students, including pre- and paraclinical subjects, was admitted in 2010–2011.

 Campus

-The Medical College and its ancillaries are located on a sprawling 25 acre of campus, located abutting the highway.
-The college has an attached 550 bedded hospital.
-The campus also houses the residential quarters for the faculty and staff and separate male and female hostels for undergraduate and post graduate students.
+The medical college and its ancillaries are located on a sprawling 25 acres of campus, located abutting the highway.
+The college has an attached 550-bed hospital.
+The campus also houses the residential quarters for the faculty and staff and separate male and female hostels for undergraduate and postgraduate students.

 A COVID-19 lab has been established at MIMS on the wake of COVID-19 pandemic.
 MIMS was in news for delivering 107 healthy babies from corona affected pregnant women.

 Administration

-The management of the institution vests with the Governing council which is chaired by the Karnataka Minister for Medical Education.
-The Head of the Institution is the Director who is assisted by the Principal, Medical Superintendent, Chief Administrative Officer, Financial Advisor and the Heads of Departments.
+The management of the institution vests with the governing council, which is chaired by the Karnataka Minister for Medical Education.
+The head of the institution is the director, who is assisted by the principal, medical superintendent, chief administrative officer, financial advisor and the heads of departments.

 Admission

-MIMS is a 100% merit oriented institution and the students are selected through the common entrance test at the state level (85% of the seats) and the national level entrance test (15% of the seats).
+MIMS is a 100% merit-oriented institution and the students are selected through the common entrance test at the state level (85% of the seats) and the national-level entrance test (15% of the seats).